bosagora/docs-bosagora-io/new-to-bosagora/proof-of-stake.md

 Obviously, requiring unanimous consensus like PoW and PoS

 Bosagora uses a newer consensus algorithm, *Delegated Proof of Stake* (DPoS).
 With DPoS, nodes still have a stake of tokens, but rather than vote on the blocks in the blockchain, they delegate their voting power to a small subset of trusted nodes.
 Then these trusted nodes (called *delegates*) vote on the blocks.
 Since the system has only 20 or so delegates that verify the transactions, DPoS is exceptionally efficient.

+Requiring unanimous agreement by all participating nodes (like PoW and PoS) is referred to as a *Byzantine agreement*.
+DPoS on the other hand, which does not require unanimous agreement by all nodes to reach consensus, is a *Federated Byzantine agreement* (FBA).
+Since they don’t have to wait for a unanimous vote, FBA protocols result in faster blockchain transactions.

+FBA protocols implement a non-unanimous consensus mechanism by grouping nodes into groups (also own as *Quorums*).
+When a transaction is made, the information is sent to all those in the group.
+Rather than waiting for the whole network to agree, if a node hears the same message from a sufficient number of trusted nodes, the node assumes the information is correct.

+The overlapping of nodes, or loose *federation* of nodes, results in different nodes that have different groups to agree on the same transactions.
+This leads to a system-wide consensus, without requiring unanimous agreement for each transaction block.